Submushf/Django-practise/readme.md

-This is a practise Project
+this is a practise project day#6